THE 2026 EXPLORATORIO

 Change Your Ears/Change Your Voice

-At N.E.O. we engage with vocal choices through the ear, using scientific understanding of acoustics, filtered listening technology, and the ear and brain combined into creative explorations.
-The sonic world that we illuminate with our voices every day remains a hidden mystery to most.
-Yet, within those secret realms lies exciting music and vocal tools waiting for your discovery.
+At N.E.O. we engage with vocal choices through the ear, using scientific understanding of acoustics, filtered listening technology, and the ear/brain/voice combination.
 We guide this exploration with the VoiceScienceWorks Filtered Listening process that you can begin to explore on your own by visiting the website.
+Create New Work

 Expanding Your Vocal Tools